MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/troubleshoot-plug-in.md

 [!INCLUDE[cc-terminology](includes/cc-terminology.md)]

-This topic contains information about errors that can occur due to plug-in execution and how to fix them.
+This article contains information about errors that can occur due to plug-in execution and how to fix them.

 ## Error: Sandbox Worker process crashed

 Error Code: `-2147204723`<br />
 Error Message: `The plug-in execution failed because the Sandbox Worker process crashed.
 This is typically due to an error in the plug-in code.`

 This error simply means that the worker process running your plug-in code crashed.
 The reason it crashed may be your plug-in, but it could also be another plug-in running concurrently for your organization.
 Because the process crashed, we can’t extract any more specific information about why it crashed.
-But after examining data from the crash dumps after the fact, we have found that this usually happens for one of the 4 reasons below:
+But after examining data from the crash dumps after the fact, we have found that this usually happens for one of the four reasons below:

 - Unhandled exception in plugin
 - Stack Overflow error in plug-in